 The 'Getting It Right' system has a definite set of tiered sanctions (see appendix 4) aimed to support students to reflect on and modify their behaviour in the classroom environment.
 Where students make inappropriate choices about their behaviour a series of consequences should be consistently followed by members of staff.

 Guidance is very clear for all staff on the reasons why students may receive a C3 for their behaviour in lessons, around school or in the wider community.
-However, staff are encouraged to use contextual information on a student's social, emotional and mental health needs when implementing behaviour strategies. (see Appendix 1 and 2)
+Issuing a C3 is a serious sanction and should only be used by staff when necessary and once all other behavioural strategies in the classroom have been attempted, unless the behaviour is so extreme as to warrant immediate removal.
+Staff are also encouraged to use contextual information on a student's social, emotional and mental health needs when implementing behaviour strategies. (see Appendix 1 and 2).

-Students receiving a C3 in lessons or around the school will be sent to the Centre.
-The purpose of the period in the Centre is to support the student to reflect on their behaviour and consider different ways in which they could have managed their own behaviour.
-Students will remain in the Centre for a fixed period of time and receive a 60-minute Senior Leadership detention.
-Staff supervising the Centre will consider the student's social, emotional and mental health needs, as well as the reason why the C3 was issued, when determining the length of time the student will remain in the Centre.
-This will provide the opportunity for staff to ascertain any mitigating factors that led to the poor behaviour, ie - bullying, relationship difficulties with other students in the group, issues in the wider community and online.
+Student receiving a C3 will be sent to room 35 (isolation room) for a fixed period of time to reflect on their behaviour and receive a 60-minute detention.
+The respective College Leader will discuss the incident with the student and decide the sanction warranted based on the student's social, emotional and mental health needs, as well as the reason why the C3 was issued.
+This will provide the opportunity for the College Leader to ascertain any mitigating factors that led to the poor behaviour and decide on the most appropriate sanction, ie - bullying, relationship difficulties with other students in the group, issues in the wider community and online.
+Students who receive a C3 for behaviour out of lessons (ie - use of mobile phones) will be sent directly to Room 35 (Centre) and their College Leader will discuss their behaviour with them to determine the period of time the student is to remain in isolation.